11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 PowToon comes with four pricing plans:

-- The ‘agency’ plan is priced at $99 per month and is offered only on an annual subscription.
+- The ‘Agency’ plan is priced at $29 per month and is offered only on an annual subscription.

 Moreover, its ease of use and speed of working are huge differentiators in ensuring patronage.
-It is extensively used for hand-drawn animations.
+It is extensively used for hand-drawn animations and character creation.
 The best part is that it comes with a freemium plan.

 Animation Paper is best suited for big studios, web-designers, and individual animators.
 That said, it can also be used in case of small and medium enterprises.
 You can also use it as an educational tool in smart classrooms.